THE CONTEXT AND REASON FOR OUR WORK

 But with uncertainty comes opportunity for positive change.
 We believe that through understanding, foresight, and creativity we can create tools that not only allow insight into forces at play but help shape democratic, positive, rewarding futures.

-Our work starts by acknowledging the fact that the future is not a fixed destination, but a constantly shifting and unfolding space of diverse potential.
+In order to do this, we start by acknowledging the fact that the future is not a fixed destination, but a constantly shifting and unfolding space of diverse potential.
 Central to reaching this potential is understanding that every individual experiences their world differently, based on their personal, geographic, social, and economic standing in the world.

 Because of this, planning for possible futures must be a diverse and inclusive process, rather than a monolithic and presumptive one.
 Our work understands that there are always multiple histories, presents, and futures.